mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ![environment](https://github.com/user-attachments/assets/144a6198-b17e-43b4-a15e-78f95e731336)

+> :information_source: **Note:** If you are using a tool configured using MATLAB Package Manager, you must associate the tool with a valid license in your project.
+For more information, see [Use MATLAB as a Tool in Freestyle or Multi-Configuration Project](#use-matlab-as-a-tool-in-freestyle-or-multi-configuration-project).

 To run MATLAB code and Simulink models, specify the appropriate build steps in the **Build Steps** section:
 * If you add the [**Run MATLAB Build**](#run-matlab-build) step, specify your MATLAB build tasks and options.
 * If you add the [**Run MATLAB Tests**](#run-matlab-tests) step, specify your source code, test suite filters, run customization options, and test and coverage artifacts to generate.